 Advantage 1: The limitation of only being able to work with predefined types of hits is removed.
 For every conceivable scenario that one would like to track, a corresponding event can be created, which offers considerably more flexibility and possibilities.

 Advantage 2: Since an event can be enriched with much more complex information, the level of detail of analyses can be expanded considerably.
 In this context, it should be mentioned that an event looks different in GA4 than it did in Universal Analytics.
 While the categorisation of an event takes place on the basis of category, action and label, within GA4 this is being done on the basis of parameters.
 Each event can be assigned up to 25 different parameters.
 Some parameters are sent by default.
 For example, a page_view event in GA4 automatically includes the following parameters: page_location (page URL), page_referrer (previous page URL), engagement_time_msec.

 A complete overview of automatically tracked events for the various data streams (web + app) can of course be found at Google.
-For more basic information about the different event types and their setup in Google Analytics 4, we recommend our article on the topic.
+For more basic information about the different event types and their setup in Google Analytics 4, we recommend our article on Events in Google Analytics 4, where we take a detailed look at the most important aspects of event tracking in GA4.
 Now back to the enhanced measurement metrics.